Ebola

 • Treating any complicating infections

-The best way to prevent Ebola infection is to avoid contact with infected people or animals or surfaces soiled with their blood or body fluids.
+The best way to prevent Ebola infection is to avoid contact with people and animals sick with Ebola disease, or items soiled with their blood or body fluids.

-People in close contact with people with Ebola must take precautions to prevent infection.
+People in close contact with someone with Ebola disease must take precautions to prevent infection.
 Precautions include:

-• Wearing protective equipment, for example: gloves, goggles, mask, gown
+• Wearing protective equipment, such as gloves, goggles, masks, and gowns

-• Following infection control procedures such as equipment sterilization, appropriate cleaning and disposal of soiled items
+• Following infection control procedures, such as equipment sterilization, and appropriate cleaning and disposal of soiled items